Maryland Bans AI Surveillance Pricing in First-of-Its-Kind State Law

 The overarching lesson is about visibility.
 Surveillance pricing works because consumers can’t see it.
 Maryland’s law doesn’t just prohibit the practice, it forces companies to declare what they’re doing if they want to keep doing it.
 That transparency requirement, more than any fine or penalty, is likely to reshape behavior.
 When consent is truly informed, most consumers refuse to be priced individually.

-AI surveillance pricing is the practice of using machine learning algorithms to analyze a consumer’s personal data, such as browsing history, location, device type, purchase patterns, or income estimates, and setting an individualized price for a product or service based on that profile.
-Unlike public dynamic pricing (like airline surge pricing based on seat availability), surveillance pricing targets you specifically, often resulting in two shoppers seeing different prices for the same item.
+AI surveillance pricing is the practice of using machine learning algorithms to analyze a consumer’s personal data, such as browsing history, location, device type, purchase patterns, or income estimates, and set an individualized price for a product or service based on that profile.
+The Maryland law defines personal data broadly to include browsing history, geolocation, biometric data, purchase history, household income estimates, credit data, device fingerprints, and inferred behavioral profiles.

-No. The Maryland law specifically bans individualized pricing that uses personal data without affirmative consumer consent.
+No. The law specifically bans individualized pricing that uses personal data without affirmative consumer consent.
 It does not prohibit transparent, visible price variations, such as volume discounts, loyalty program pricing that applies uniformly to all members, or prices that vary based on publicly available government data.
-The key distinction is whether the price variation is invisible to the consumer and driven by personal behavioral data.
+It also does not prohibit dynamic pricing based on aggregate supply and demand (surge pricing), provided the algorithm does not incorporate personal data at the individual level.

 Which businesses does the Maryland surveillance pricing ban apply to?

-The law applies to any business selling consumer goods or services to Maryland residents, regardless of where the company is physically located or headquartered.
-It covers online and offline sales.
-Enforcement is handled by the Maryland Attorney General under the state’s Consumer Protection Act, meaning violations can trigger both civil penalties and private litigation.
+The law applies to any business selling consumer goods or services to Maryland residents, regardless of where the company is physically located or headquartered, a model borrowed from California’s privacy framework.
+Enforcement is handled by the Maryland Attorney General under the state’s Consumer Protection Act.
+The law applies to consumer transactions; business-to-business sales are not covered under the current legislation.

 🤖